palladius/app-mod-workshop-set-by-step/workshop-steps/05-setup-build-pipeline/README.md

 * Rename `on-git-commit-build-php-app-1` to `on-git-commit-build-php-app-cbyaml`
 * Click EDIT
 * Configuration: change from "autodetected" to "Cloud Build configuration file (YAML or JSON)"
-* Create or copy from here the `cloudbuild.yaml`
+* Create or copy from here the `./cloudbuild.yaml`:
-    * TODO ricc quando funge mettilo qui.
-    * WIP - for now its here.: `git@github.com:Friends-of-Ricc/app-mod-workshop.git`
+    * If you want to live on the edge, try tatest Riccardo's version: [cloudbuild.yaml](https://github.com/Friends-of-Ricc/app-mod-workshop/blob/main/cloudbuild.yaml)
 * Add variables (note you need to prepend them with a "_"):
      * `_DB_NAME`: Your ENV `DB_NAME`
      * `_DB_USER`: Your ENV `DB_USER`